 (Disclaimer: I am not saying rest and immobilization are never necessary.
 Some injuries absolutely require it for proper healing.)

-The question is raised in your head at that point, “Why do I continue to have this pain when I am doing everything that the web searches, blogs, forums, etc. say to do?” which then turns into the thought of, “Am I going to have to deal with this forever?”
+The question is raised in your head at that point, “Why do I continue to have this pain when I am doing everything that doctors, friends, and other runners said to do?” which then turns into the thought of, “Am I going to have to deal with this forever?”

 If those are the thoughts in your head, you are not alone!